Cynapium/hinge-homework/README.md

 - R:    Reports

-## Versionning
+## Versioning

-The versions available are v1 and v2.
+The versions available are "v1" and "v2".
 They prefix all endpoints in the api.

 Differences between v1 and v2:
 - "name" was renamed "first_name" in user definition